mrzzy/notes/src/software_dev/scala_impatient/scala.md

 }
 ```

-> Abtract Class vs Trait: If u need a constructor use an abstract class.
+> Abstract Class vs Trait: If u need a constructor use an abstract class.
 > Use traits otherwise.